Santhosh93M/PythonBasics/README.md

 # PythonProjects
-Here the python projects added here include basics and advanced of python
+Here the python projects added include basics and advanced of python